Engineering rules¶

 Operator reference¶

-Avalon provides several matching operators.
-Each one exists in a NOT version (e.g., NOT EQUALS, NOT IN, NOT MATCHES).
+Each operator also exists in a NOT version (NOT EQUALS, NOT IN, NOT MATCHES...).

 Practical example: port description update¶